heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

      You get the quadkey tree index with metadata for the requested partition and its parent and children partitions.

-   - To get partition metadata using the platform Metadata Service:
+   - To get partition metadata using the Metadata Service API:

      1. Create the `PartitionsRequest` object with the version number of the layer for which you want to get the metadata.